Deepsn/slime-game/README.md

 It Includes:
 - Full source code of the game (both server and client)
 - ~~Terrible code~~
-- Usage of amazing these tools:
+- Usage these amazing tools:
   * Roblox-TS
   * Flamework
   * Reflex